CloudLabs-MOC/dp-080-Transact-SQL/Instructions/Labs/08-create-window-query-functions.md

     > **Tip**: Look closely at the results to see how rank is assigned to categories with the same number of sales.

-## Aggregation function by partition
+## Task 2: Aggregation function by partition

 Now, let's create a query that returns each product with its category and list price along with the average list price for products in the same category.